neuronsimulator/reduced_dentate/README.md

 afterhyperpolarization (mAHP) following one or seven spikes, as well as the contribution of M channels to the slow afterhyperpolarization (sAHP).

+### Compatibility

+- This version of the model is compatible with NEURON versions newer than 8.1 (#5)

 ### Running this model with NEURON and CoreNEURON